Instructor: Professor James Miller

 - Weekly quizzes based on required readings

 - Weekly contributions to discussion group

-You must have access to high speed internet on a device equipped with the latest versions of Adobe Flash Player and Adobe Acrobat (both free downloads).
-You should be comfortable using the cuLearn learning management system and the cuPortfolio tool, either from using it in other courses or familiarizing yourself with it at the beginning of this one.
-Full instructions for using cuPortfolio will be provided.
+You will need access to high speed internet on a device equipped with the latest versions of Adobe Flash Player and Adobe Acrobat (both free downloads).
+You should be comfortable using cuLearn, either from using it in other courses or familiarizing yourself with it at the beginning of this one.
 It is recommended that you use either Firefox or Google Chrome to access cuLearn.